İbrahim Çelikkol

-İbrahim Çelikkol (born 14 February 1982) is a Turkish TV series and film actor, and a former fashion model and player of the Turkey national under-20 basketball team.
+İbrahim Çelikkol is a Turkish TV series and film actor, and a former fashion model and player of the Turkey national under-20 basketball team.

 Life and career

 His maternal family is of Turkish origin who immigrated from Thessaloniki, Ottoman Empire (now, Greece).
 His paternal family is of Arab descent.

 His father was a football player.
 When he died, İbrahim Çelikkol left basketball.
 His family is generally sportsmen and musicians.
 He has a sister named Aslı Çelikkol.

 Çelikkol worked as a professional model before he started acting.
 When he met Osman Sınav, a Turkish film producer, he started acting.
 His first part was Şamil in Pars: Narkoterör.
 He played Ulubatlı Hasan in Fetih 1453, for which he won a Ekrem Bora Promising Actor Award.

+On 7 April 2026, Çelikkol was among nine celebrities detained in Istanbul as part of an investigation into alleged offences involving banned substances.